talkkonnect/talkkonnect/README.md

-This project was created by [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) as a fork of [talkiepi](http://projectable.me/) by Daniel Chote which was, in turn, a fork of [barnard](https://github.com/layeh/barnard) a text basedmumble client. talKKonnect was developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
+This project was created by [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) as a fork of [talkiepi](http://projectable.me/) by Daniel Chote which was, in turn, a fork of [barnard](https://github.com/layeh/barnard) a text based mumble client. talKKonnect was developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
 [Read the full history and background of talKKonnect](./docs/history.md)